ShinHJP/Project-13/Kibana_Exploration.md

 This document will answer the following questions:
 - Sample Data
 - Unique Visitors Vs. Average Bytes
-  - Is there anything that seems potentially strange about this activity?
-  - Filter the data by this event.
-What is the timestamp for this event?
-  - What kind of file was downloaded?
-  - From what country did this activity originate?
-  - What HTTP response codes were encountered by this visitor?
 - Kibana Discover page
   - What is the source IP address of this activity?
   - What are the geo coordinates of this activity?